YangDrYang/yangyang.github.io/content/project/space-object-characterisation/index.md

 ---
-title: "Enbai Ji Project"
+title: "Satellite Manoeuvre Detection"
 summary: "This is a summary of Project One."
 tags:
-  - Research
+  - Astrodynamics
   - Machine Learning
 date: "2024-07-05T00:00:00Z"
 draft: false